novus/JavaFPScreener/README.md

+This is a small pre-screening exercise for Java candidates before a phone conversation with one of the engineers will be given.
+Following are the instructions to be sent to the candidates.
+Note that it is important to tell the candidate beforehand that they will need an immediate block of 30 minutes to complete the exercise, and that it will be advantageous to work on a computer with some standard Java development tools (specifically [maven](http://maven.apache.org/download.cgi)).

+---

 The attached project contains a small, incomplete implementation of functions as first order objects in Java.
 Within the project is a JUnit test suite (`src/test/java/com/novus/fp/FunctionTest.java`) that tests two properties of functions: 1) application and 2) composition.